MirroredFate/Project-Idle/README.md

 # Project-Idle

 Change-Log:
+Version 0.0.8
+ - Added a new Button design + new Font and Texts
+ - You can no longer see how much xp you need for lvl up (could come back in a later update as a tooltip)

 Version 0.0.7
  - Added a new button to buy certain amounts of a Building instead of just buying one at a time.